Recoleta (Charlottesville, Virginia)

 Recoleta, also known as Rothery, is a historic home located at Charlottesville, Virginia.
-It was built in 1940, and is a two- to three-story, U-shaped, Spanish Colonial Revival style dwelling.
-The house is constructed of stuccoed reinforced cinder block and has a red tile gable roof, arched openings, an exterior stair, a balcony, and steel-framed casement windows.
-The "U" contains a patio enclosed by a loggia with a garden front.
+It was built in 1940, and is a multi-story Spanish Colonial Revival style dwelling with a central courtyard.
+The house is constructed of cinder block, painted for a stucco effect, a red tile gable roof, arched openings, an exterior stair, a balcony, and steel-framed casement windows.
+The courtyard is enclosed by a loggia with a garden front.
 Also on the property is a contributing garden enclosed by a cinder block wall built in 1946 that incorporates a fountain wall with a tile roof, circular lantern niches, and a patio.
-The house was built for University of Virginia music professor Harry Rogers Pratt and his wife, Agnes Edwards Rothery Pratt.

-It was listed on the National Register of Historic Places in 2004.
+The dwelling also includes a Norwegian-style fireplace and other Scandinavian design elements, inspired by the travels of University of Virginia music professor Harry Rogers Pratt and his wife, Agnes Edwards Rothery who built the house.
+The couple worked with Charlottesville architect Benjamin Charles Baker, who had been part of the prominent gilded age firm, McKim, Mead and White.
+The use of durable materials like cinder block reflects the couple's interest in creating a low-maintenance dwelling that could accommodate tenants.
+So the floors downstairs were of native soapstone which would never have to be polished: the ceilings were of wood--beamed downstairs, solid upstairs--which would not have to be plastered.
+The thick walls did not need to be plastered or papered or panelled inside, but their surface would be frankly revealed through a light-colored wash.
+It was fire-proof. termite-proof, age and weather and tenant-proof.Recoleta was listed on the National Register of Historic Places in 2004.
+It was purchased by the University of Virginia in 2015.